List of informally named dinosaurs: Saraikimasoom

 "Saraikimasoom" (meaning 'Innocent one') is an invalid species of titanosaur dinosaur from the Vitakri Formation in Pakistan.
 The type species, Saraikimasoom vitakri, was described by Sadiq Malkhani in 2015, in a paper describing multiple Pakistani dinosaurs, such as Gspsaurus, "Nicksaurus" and "Maojandino".
 Saraikimasoom is currently recognised as a nomen manuscriptum.

 Shake-N-Bake theropod

 The "Shake-N-Bake theropod" is an undescribed species of coelophysoid from the Kayenta Formation, known from partial skeleton MCZ 8817 within the collection of Harvard Museum of Natural History.

 Shansaraiki

 "Shansaraiki" (meaning "respected Saraiki peoples") is an informal genus of theropod that was probably an abelisaur.
 The holotype was found in the Shalghara locality of the Late Cretaceous Vitakri Formation of Pakistan and consists of GSP/ MSM-140-3 (symphysis), GSP/MSM-5-3 (mid-ramus with partial teeth bases) and GSP/MSM-57-3 (dorsal vertebrae), although they may belong to separate specimens as they were found apart from each other.
-The intended type species is "Shansaraiki insafi" and was first mentioned by Malkani (2022).
+The intended type species is "Shansaraiki insafi" and was first mentioned by Malkani (2022) in Scientific Research Publishing, a known predatory publisher.